 Door County’s Egg Harbor is an idyllic lakeside town that’s perfect for visiting during late spring and summer.
 If you’re looking for an excellent spot to relax away from the crowds, do some water sports, and bask in the beautiful scenery, you won’t find anywhere that rivals Egg Harbor.

-The landscape around Egg Harbor is really interesting, making it the Wisconsin destination for nature lovers.
+The landscape around Egg Harbor is fascinating, making it the Wisconsin destination for nature lovers.
 You’ll see a lot of limestone on the Niagara Escarpment and be able to explore miles of biking and hiking trails right around the town limits.

 Once you’ve worked up an appetite from biking or hiking, it’s time to grab a snack.
 Egg Harbor has plenty of wineries and cheese shops where you can grab a pairing or two.

 Wisconsin’s Janesville is a highly historic small town with plenty of prestigious listings on the National Register of Historic Places.
-One of the best spots to visit is the Milton House, a hexagonal home that was an integral part of the Underground Railroad.
+One of the best spots to visit is the Milton House, a hexagonal home integral to the Underground Railroad.
 There’s also the Lincoln-Tallman House and the Rotary Botanical Gardens.

 As with many of the best spots on our list, Janesville has no shortage of natural places to explore.
 There are tons of biking trails in and around the town.

 Ambitious hikers can even take on the Ice Age Trail.
-Janesville is an excellent spot to visit at any time of the year, but it’s best during the summer and fall months.
-The trails around Janesville have plenty of bright foliage, and you can pack a picnic lunch and make a day of it.
+Janesville is an excellent spot to visit any time of the year, but it’s best during summer and fall.
+The trails around Janesville have plenty of bright foliage; you can pack a picnic lunch and make a day of it.

 If you love hunting for a bargain, Princeton is the ideal small town in Wisconsin for you to visit.
-Not only will you get the incredible nature and charm that you get from most of this state’s tinier towns, but you’ll also find a gigantic flea market.
+Not only will you get the incredible nature and charm from most of this state’s smaller towns, but you’ll also find a gigantic flea market.

 Every Saturday between April and October, you can search for treasures.
 If you don’t strike gold, don’t worry.
 There’s always Woolbright’s River City Antique Mall and MNM Antique Mall!

-If you get a little bit hungry while shopping, you’re in luck.
+You’re in luck if you get a little bit hungry while shopping.
 Princeton has some fabulous little cozy cafes and local restaurants.
-The culinary scene in Princeton is notable for two reasons; the homestyle dishes that are on the menu and the friendly service that every guest gets when they walk through the door.
+The culinary scene in Princeton is notable for two reasons: the homestyle dishes on the menu and the friendly service every guest gets when they walk through the door.